einlichtvogel/grandMA3-Feedback-Chataigne-Module/README.md

     - In the [OSC Menu](https://help.malighting.com/grandMA3/2.2/HTML/remote_inputs_osc.html), select the correct interface and allow the destination IP to autofill (click it, remove the value, and save).
   - Verify that the port is set to 8093 in both Chataigne and grandMA3.
   - Confirm that your grandMA3 network settings are correct.
 The plugin will only function if the grandMA3 is connected to the same network as Chataigne.
+- If any port issues occur, try starting Chataigne FIRST and then grandMA3.
+This is a known issue with grandMA3, and it may not work if the plugin is started before Chataigne.
+Maybe also try restarting the whole PC, and starting the software in the order of Chataigne -> grandMA3 -> grandMA3 plugin.
+The error is reported to MA.